MOUSIE & THE TRAPS

 Elaine & Ellen Rangel (aka The Twins) went on to sing with The Neighborhood.
 The twins sang on the hit song “Big Yellow Taxi” reaching #11 in 1970 on the Chicago music chart.
-Later, the twins came out with a couple of disco records in the late 70s on the LANCE RECORDS label.
-Prior to Mousie And The Traps, the twins had records out under The Creslyns, Little Ellen And The Desires (on the SMASH label 1961), The Creslyns (on the BELTONE label 1963).
+Later, ELAINE & ELLEN came out with a couple of disco records in the late 70s on the LANCE RECORDS label.
+Prior to Mousie And The Traps, the twins had records out under Little Ellen And The Desires (on the SMASH label 1961), The Creslyns (on the BELTONE label 1963).

 - Dick Clark’s Young Worlds Fair (Chicago, IL – International Amphitheatre)